What You May Be Feeling

 -

-You may fatigue over trying to navigate oppressive spaces and institutions.
+You may feel fatigued over trying to navigate oppressive spaces and institutions.